 If you are deploying a management cluster to a vSphere 7 or vSphere 8 instance, confirm whether or not you want to proceed with the deployment.

 On vSphere 7 and vSphere 8, vSphere with Tanzu provides a built-in Supervisor that serves as a management cluster and provides a better experience than a standalone management cluster.
 Deploying a Tanzu Kubernetes Grid management cluster to vSphere 7 or vSphere 8 when the Supervisor is not present is supported, but the preferred option is to enable vSphere with Tanzu and use the Supervisor if possible.
-VMware Cloud on AWS and Azure VMware Solution do not support a Supervisor Cluster, so you need to deploy a management cluster.
+Azure VMware Solution does not support a Supervisor Cluster, so you need to deploy a management cluster.